 The problem is, it’s not the U.S. that’s being flooded by Mexican migrants, it’s Mexico.

-Since 2005, migration from Mexico to the U.S. has averaged net negative, meaning more Mexicans have returned home during this period than crossed into the United States.
+Since 2005, migration from Mexico to the U.S. has averaged a net negative, meaning more Mexicans have returned home during this period than crossed into the United States.
 For example, between 2009 and 2014 return migrants to Mexico outpaced migration to the U.S. by 140,000 people.
 In other words, each year, roughly 23,000 more Mexicans return to Mexico than come to the U.S.

-Proponents of tougher border security cite decreasing migration rates from Mexico as evidence of sound investment.
+Proponents of tougher border security cite decreasing migration rates from Mexico as evidence of a sound investment.
 However, if investments in border security were driving lower rates of migration from Mexico, than Mexican migration would have begun to fall after the U.S. government started drastically increasing its expenditure on border security.
 But that’s not the case.

 Decreasing Mexican Migration